Skip to main content

 Claude Code

-If you use Claude Code for development, install the commit-commands plugin from the default marketplace:
+If you use Claude Code for development, install these plugins from the default marketplace:

 /plugin install commit-commands@claude-plugins-official